meteor/meteor/content/routing.md

 <h4 id="server-side-apis">Server Routing for API access</h4>

 Although Meteor allows you to [write low-level connect handlers](http://docs.meteor.com/#/full/webapp) to create any kind of API you like on the server-side, if you all you want to do is create a RESTful version of your Methods and Publications, you can often use the [`simple:rest`](http://atmospherejs.com/simple/rest) package to do this easily.
-See the [Data Loading](data-loading.html) and [Methods](methods.html) articles for more information.
+See the [Data Loading](data-loading.html#publications-as-rest) and [Methods](methods.html) articles for more information.

 <h4 id="server-side-rendering">Server Rendering</h4>

-The Blaze UI library does not have support for server-side rendering, so it's not possible to render your pages on the server if you are using it.
+The Blaze UI library does not have support for server-side rendering, so it's not possible to render your pages on the server if you use Blaze.
 However, the React UI library does.
 This means it is possible to render HTML on the server if you use React as your rendering framework.

 Although Flow Router can be used to render React components more or less exactly as we've described above for Blaze, at of this writing, Flow Router's support for SSR is [still experimental](https://kadira.io/blog/meteor/meteor-ssr-support-using-flow-router-and-react), however it's probably the best approach right now if you want to use SSR for Meteor.